-A trainee's agreed position at a point in time across the learning maps, in the context of the associated entrustment levels should be reviewed for each CiP and a decision taken at ARCP regarding how the student is performing globally.
+A trainee's agreed position at a point in time across the learning maps, in the context of the associated entrustment levels, should be reviewed for each CiP and a decision should be taken at ARCP regarding how the trainee is performing globally.

 Recognising that learning is not linear, judgement should be used in determining the global assessment anchor statement for each CiP at ARCP.
-For example, considering CiP 10 for a year 4 Histopathology trainee: the trainee may not quite perform all five listed descriptors as for 37-48 FTE months of training at entrustment level 3; one may be more advanced than this or at a higher entrustment level (or the reverse), but if the dominant picture is that they are meeting expectations for this year of training, then that global assessment anchor statement should be employed.
+For example, considering CiP 10 for a fourth year histopathology trainee: the trainee may not quite perform all five listed descriptors as for 37-48 FTE months of training at entrustment level 3.
+One may be more advanced than this or at a higher entrustment level (or the reverse), but if the dominant picture is that they are meeting expectations for this year of training, then that global assessment anchor statement should be employed.
 The anchor statements are as follows:

-- Below expectations for this year of training; may not meet the requirements for critical progression point - Meeting expectations for this year of training; expected to progress to next stage of training - Above expectations for this year of training; expected to progress to next stage of training
+- below expectations for this year of training; may not meet the requirements for critical progression point - meeting expectations for this year of training; expected to progress to next stage of training - above expectations for this year of training; expected to progress to next stage of training.